-Students undertake an independent study which coordinates the various aspects of public administration with scholarly writing.
+A discussion of the physical, social and physiological changes occurring during the life of the individual from conception to death.
+Emphasis is placed on the similarities and differences of the various age groups and the specialized needs of each.
+3:0:3 coordinates the various aspects of public administration with scholarly writing.
 It is intended for students who will be seeking an advanced degree in public administration.
 Topics of research will address issues of relevance to the field of public administration and will be determined in consultation with the instructor.
 This course will satisfy the EN 306 requirement for Public Administration majors.
 3:0:3

-Senior Project in Legal Studies
+PO 440 Senior Project in Legal Studies

-Prerequisites: PO 302, PO 303 and PO 304.
+PREREQUISITES: PO 302, PO 303 and PO 304.